 Non-waiver agreements often detail what meet and confer requirements are necessary before bringing privilege disputes before the court and may also establish deadlines within which the matter must be raised.
 Clawback agreements sometimes also specify who bears the burden of establishing the privileged nature of the disputed information.

-It is imperative to note that under Rule 502(e), if a clawback agreement is not incorporated into a court order, it binds only the parties to the agreement.
-Thus, clawback agreements are often included in protective orders entered by the court.
-Along these lines, it is worth noting that if one party will not agree to clawback language, there is nothing preventing the other from unilaterally asking the court to enter a non-waiver order.
+It is important to note that under Rule 502(e), if a clawback agreement is not incorporated into a court order, it binds only the parties to the agreement.
+Thus, clawback language is often included in protective orders entered by the court.
+Along these lines, it is worth noting that if one party will not agree to a clawback clause, there is nothing preventing the other from unilaterally asking the court to enter a non-waiver order.